Mother (Luna Sea song)

-"Mother" is the fifth single by Japanese rock band Luna Sea, released on February 22, 1995.
-The song reached number 5 on the Oricon Singles Chart, and charted for eight weeks.
+"Mother" is the fifth single by Japanese rock band Luna Sea, released by MCA Victor on February 22, 1995.
+It reached number 5 on the Oricon Singles Chart, and charted for eight weeks.

+Overview

 This version of the title track is slightly different from the one on the album, Mother.
+A music video for the song was filmed in Ireland.
 The B-side is a live version of "Déjàvu" recorded on December 27, 1994 at the Nippon Budokan.

 Track listing

-All songs written and composed by Luna Sea.
+All tracks written and arranged by Luna Sea.